smash-transport/smash-hadron-sampler/README.md

 Mandatory parameters:

-    surface_file                  Path to the freezeout hypersurface file that gets sampled. output_dir                    Path to the output directory.
+    surface_file                  Path to the freeze-out hypersurface file that gets sampled. output_dir                    Path to the output directory.
-    number_of_events              Number of events that are sampled. ecrit                         Critical energy density at which the hydro stopped in a particular cell and the freezeout hypersurface was constructed.
+    number_of_events              Number of events that are sampled. ecrit                         Critical energy density at which the hydro stopped in a particular cell and the freeze-out hypersurface was constructed.

 Optional parameters: